KFC (AM): KFC

 Final program listing (December 30, 1922).
 The station license was canceled the next month.

 Initially there were no formal standards for radio stations making broadcasts for the general public, and a variety of stations, most operating under Experimental or Amateur station licenses, conducted broadcasts on a regular schedule.
-On December 1, 1921 the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.
+On December 1, 1921, the U.S. Department of Commerce, which regulated radio at this time, adopted the first regulation formally establishing a broadcasting station category, which set aside the wavelength of 360 meters (833 kHz) for entertainment broadcasts, and 485 meters (619 kHz) for market and weather reports.

 The Northern Radio & Electric Company was among the first to apply for one of the new authorizations.
 Its first broadcasting license, with the randomly assigned call letters of KFC, was issued on December 8, 1921, which authorized operation on the 360-meter "entertainment" wavelength.
 This was one of the earliest broadcasting grants issued in the United States, and the first in the state of Washington.
-(KJR didn't receive a broadcasting station license until March 9, 1922, but maintained it should still be credited as the region's pioneer radio station, based on broadcasts dating back to 1920 made under an Experimental license.)
+(Note: KJR did not receive a broadcasting station license until March 9, 1922, but maintained it should still be credited as the region's pioneer radio station, based on broadcasts dating back to 1920 made under an experimental license.)

-In January 1922 the newspaper worked with the Northern Radio & Electric Company to upgrade the operations.
-New 100-foot (30 meter) towers were built supporting the antenna on the Post-Intelligencer building, amid ongoing plans to upgrade the transmitting power from 5 to 100 watts.
+In January 1922, the newspaper worked with the Northern Radio & Electric Company to upgrade the operations.
+New 100 ft towers were built supporting the antenna on the Post-Intelligencer building, amid ongoing plans to upgrade the transmitting power from 5 to 100 watts.

 Because there was only the single entertainment wavelength of 360 meters available for use by multiple broadcasting stations, each region had to set up a timesharing agreement to allocate individual timeslots.
-On June 23, 1922 there were three Seattle stations taking turns operating from noon to 10:30 p.m., with KFC dominating: it was allocated six timeslots totaling 61/4 hours.
+On June 23, 1922, there were three Seattle stations taking turns operating from noon to 10:30 p.m., with KFC dominating: it was allocated six timeslots totaling 61/4 hours.

-On September 12 the station's transmitter was further upgraded to 300 watts.
+On September 12, the station's transmitter was further upgraded to 300 watts.
 For the remainder of the year the Post-Intelligencer regularly supplied a wide variety of programing for KFC.
 However, without explanation, the station abruptly ceased broadcasting at the end of December, and was deleted from the Commerce Department's list of stations on January 23, 1923.

-A few months later the Post-Intelligencer worked with the Northern Radio & Electric Company to construct a new station, KFJC, but this time it was licensed to the newspaper.
-KFJC made its debut broadcast on the evening of July 16, 1923 and was operated for about a year and a half, before being deleted in late 1924.
+A few months later, the Post-Intelligencer worked with the Northern Radio & Electric Company to construct a new station, KFJC, but this time it was licensed to the newspaper.
+KFJC made its debut broadcast on the evening of July 16, 1923, and was operated for about a year and a half, before being deleted in late 1924.